quintel/merit/README.md

  the losses only need to be taken into account once.

-For the demand of **all** the converters in the ETM, the electricity consumption of the final demand converter group can be used (**plus** losses of the electricity network).
+For the demand of **all** the converters in the ETM, the electricity consumption of the final demand converter group can be used ( **plus** losses of the electricity network).

-### Load Curve/Profile of demand

-The total demand is used to scale up the **load profile** for the total demand (i.e. the demand profile) to produce the correct demand curve (which is a load curve).
+### Demand profile

+The **demand profile** describes the **variation** of the demand of a user as a function of time.
+The demand profile is normalized to **1 MJ** surface area.
+It has to be scaled to its proper dimensions of **MW** by multiplying it with the total conumption.
+The demand profile is equivalent to the load profiles defined for must-run and dispatchable producers.

 ## Producers